simonmg85/lokalpam_dev/wp-content/plugins/optinmonster/readme.txt

 = Detailed Conversion Analytics =

-Most people don't know what to do with analytics because they don't understand them.
 OptinMonster's <a href="https://optinmonster.com/features/conversion-analytics/" rel="friend" title="conversion analytics">conversion analytics</a> is easy to understand and give you the stats that matter, so you can take action to improve your lead-generation strategy.

 = MonsterLinks&trade; - 2 Step Opt-in Technology =

-<a href="https://optinmonster.com/features/monsterlinks/" rel="friend" title="MonsterLinks">MonsterLinks</a> allow you to turn any link or image into a 2-step opt-in process which is proven to boost conversions by as much as 785%.
+<a href="https://optinmonster.com/features/monsterlinks/" rel="friend" title="MonsterLinks">MonsterLinks</a> allow you to easily create a WordPress popup on click, which is proven to boost conversions by as much as 785%.
 Marketers use it to offer content upgrades and then use OptinMonster's success redirect feature for lead-magnet delivery.

 = Full Features List =

 * High converting template library (100% responsive mobile-friendly).
+* Drag-and-drop campaign builder to easily customize any campaign, no code needed.
-* 8 different types of optin forms.
+* 5 different types of email opt in forms.
 * Powerful page level targeting to build a hyper-segmented email list.
 * Custom user-centric output settings to target visitors, logged-in users or a mixture of both.
 * Category, tag and custom taxonomy output controls for robust campaign segmenting.
 * Custom analytics with Google Analytics to tell you which campaigns are converting the best.
 * Our signature Exit Intent&trade; technology to convert abandoning website visitors into subscribers and customers.
 * Powerful A/B testing that helps you eliminate guess work and make data driven decisions on what works best.
-* MonsterLinks&trade; 2-step optin technology **which is proven to boost conversions by as much as 785%!**
+* MonsterLinks&trade; popup on click technology **which is proven to boost conversions by as much as 785%!**
 * Mobile specific popup forms that are specifically targeted towards mobile visitors.
 * Scroll triggered popup and optin forms for enhanced conversion rates.
 * Timed popup forms - display opt-ins after a certain time or on second pageview.